bsmitty815/soccer-talk/README.md

 # Resources
-This application was built using React, HTML, CSS, JavaScript, and Simantic UI.
+This application was built using React, HTML, CSS, JavaScript, Redux, and Simantic UI.